junxit/us-congress-bills-113/metadata.md

 - 2014-08-05 — Committee on Indian Affairs.
 Reported by Senator Tester without amendment.
 With written report No. 113-242.
 - 2014-08-05 — Committee on Indian Affairs.
 Reported by Senator Tester without amendment.
 With written report No. 113-242.
 - 2014-08-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 530.
+- 2014-09-18 — Amendment SA 3932 agreed to in Senate by Unanimous Consent.
+- 2014-09-18 — Amendment SA 3932 proposed by Senator Pryor for Senator Crapo. (consideration: CR S5872-5873; text: CR S5872-5873) In the nature of a substitute.
+- 2014-09-18 — Measure laid before Senate by unanimous consent. (consideration: CR S5872-5873)
+- 2014-09-18 — Passed Senate with an amendment by Unanimous Consent.
+- 2014-09-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2014-09-18 — Senate amendment agreed to: Amendment SA 3932 agreed to in Senate by Unanimous Consent.
+- 2014-09-18 — Senate amendment proposed (on the floor): Amendment SA 3932 proposed by Senator Pryor for Senator Crapo.(consideration: CR S5872-5873; text: CR S5872-5873)
+- 2014-09-18 — Senate amendment submitted